yuchen-lo/Proffinity/README.md

 We recommended running this module with a few complexes with known (K<sub>D</sub>) using different ML models to identify the best model that optimize the validation performance.
 A rule-of-thumb is to aim at obtaining R<sup>2</sup> and/or RMSE values better than the provided background performance based on the SKEMPIv2 datasets.
 If the user cannot identify an optimal model, we recommend generating cutomized models by incoporating user provided data using the ml_regressor_train.ipynb script.

 ### Inputs:
 1. a pre-trained extra tree regressor model in the .plk format.
+Please unzip the three model files start with "saved_model" namestem.
 The model has been pre-trained and can be selected directly from the GUI.
 (Note: We have provided a seperate ml_regressor_train.ipynb for user who want to re-train their cutomized model using their own data).
 2. the extracted features from the featurization module (must be named in the format of ppi_index_extract_"inputrname".csv).
 The csv file can also be selected directly from the GUI.

 ### Output: